JacobNewton007/niyo-assesment/README.md

 $ yarn run test:cov
 ```

+## Architectural Overview

+The following things should be noted and adhered to when working on this API:

+1. Follow the existing modular structure, and create new modules/sub-modules when it makes sense.

+2. **Controllers** are to be "lean" i.e they are primarily for request validation (done by a combination of DTOs and the class-validator package), and routing requests to the appropriate business domain/service classes.

+3. **Service** classes should handle all the custom business logic, but should **NEVER** directly interact with the database.

+4. **Repository** classes are used to interact with the dataase via

+5. **Ensure** you follow a Test driven approach, and at least write E2E tests to validate that the APIs defined in the controllers work as expected.

+6. Automatic linting/error checking has been setup when making commits/pushes to the remote repository, **ENSURE** you fix any reported issues before attempting a push.

+7. **NEVER** create a function without adding a documentation block for it, especially controller functions, as the doc blocks there are used in the swagger API documentation.

+## Tools Used

+- Db migrate
+- Pg Promise

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).